 In 1275, the term Cakravala Mandala Dvipantara is used to describe the archipelago by the great Javanese king Kertanegara of Singhasari.
 Kertanegara envisioned the union of Southeast Asian maritime kingdoms and polities, against the menace of both Islam and the Mongols.

-• Within Dvipantara, Thailand and Cambodia were called Suvarnabhumi (the Land of Gold) and Sumatra, Suvarnadvipa (the Island of Gold).
+- Thailand, Cambodia and Vietnam were called Suvarnabhumi (the Land of Gold).
 References to Suvarnabhumi are found in the most ancient scriptures such as the Ramayana, the Jatakas and Kathasagara.

 Image source: Era Soekamto